Manual

 Move

 Repositions the active dataset.
-Aim at the button, hold the trigger to move the dataset, and release to place it.
+Aim at the button, hold the trigger and use your hand movement to move the dataset.
+Release to place it.

 Move backward